WebDevStudios/wds-block-based-theme/README.md

 ### Export (Optional)

-When finished in the Site Editor, you can even **export the your changes from the "Tools" menu**:
+When finished you can even **export the your changes from the "Tools" menu**:

 ![screenshot](https://dl.dropbox.com/s/xhimdjroyrgih9a/Screen%20Shot%202020-08-18%20at%2012.05.09%20PM.png?dl=0)